matter-labs/zinc/zinc-book/src/07-statements/03-control.md

 The [conditional and match](../06-expressions/03-conditionals.md) expressions can act as control statements, ignoring the returned value.
-To use them in such role, just terminate the expression with a semicolon:
+To use them in such a role, just terminate the expression with a semicolon:

 ```rust
 fn unknown(value: u8) -> u8 {